It's a New Day in Public Health.

 - Radiation Training Courses

-The Bureau of Radiation Control offers or promotes a variety of radiation training courses, some of which are available for a limited time, and some of which are ongoing.
-A Radiation Training page has been created containing descriptions and registration instructions for these free, grant-funded courses.
+The Bureau of Radiation Control offers a variety of radiation training courses, some of which are available for a limited time, and some of which are ongoing.
+A Radiation Training page is available containing descriptions and registration instructions for these free, grant-funded courses.

-- Article Available on Medical Response to a Major
+- Medical Response to a Major Radiologic Emergency

 - Frequently Asked Questions (FAQs) Page

-A link to the new Frequently Asked Questions (FAQs) On The Use Of Radionuclides In The Healing Arts page has been added on the Radioactive Materials home page.
-This FAQs page was created to help answer questions from Florida radioactive material licensees and other interested parties.
+A link to the new Frequently Asked Questions (FAQs) On The Use Of Radionuclides In The Healing Arts page is available on the Radioactive Materials home page.
+This FAQs page helps answer questions from Florida radioactive material licensees and other interested parties.

 - NRC Items of Interest Page

-A link to our NRC Items of Interest page has been added on the left menu bar here on the Bureau of Radiation Control home page, and also on the Radioactive Materials home page.
-This NRC Items page was created to help share documents that the U.S. Nuclear Regulatory Commission (NRC) periodically posts on their web site that are important or of interest to Florida radioactive material licensees or the public.
+A link to our NRC Items of Interest page is available on the left menu bar here on the Bureau of Radiation Control home page, and also on the Radioactive Materials home page.
+This NRC Items page is intended to help share documents that the U.S. Nuclear Regulatory Commission (NRC) periodically posts on their web site that are important or of interest to Florida radioactive material licensees or the public.

 - Computed Tomography (CT) Overexposures in California and Other States